Who is a Seamstress, Tailor or Stitcher?

 Interpersonal Skills

-The job involves dealing with client one-on-one.
-Most jobs will come from referrals by the previous clients that vouch for you.
-A seamstress or stitcher must be approachable, have both verbal and communication skills.
+The job involves dealing with clients one-on-one.
+Many jobs will come from referrals by previous clients who vouch for you.
+A seamstress or stitcher must be approachable, have both verbal and written communication skills.

 A sewing machine